getzoop/python-infra-endpoints/README.md

 #### Response body explained
 The response object have this following fields:

-- _applicationName_: your application name (replacing blank spaces for dashes, accented characters for unaccented characters and omitting special charactes).
+- _applicationName_: your application name (replacing blank spaces for dashes, accented characters for unaccented characters and omitting special characters).
 - _createdBy_: name and version of your build tool.
 If no one are used, you can specify the CI server name and version.
 - _version_: your application version, may be `{major}.{minor}.{release}` pattern or a git hash from repository.
 - _buildNumber_: the date and the CI build number where it's possible to find the artifacts of this deployment.
 Preferable that it be in the following pattern: `yyyyMMdd-{CI-BUILD_NUMBER}`.